masx200/3x-ui-wiki/Installation.md

 > After logging in, **immediately** change the administrator credentials in the panel settings (`Panel Settings > Authentication`)

 > [!TIP]
-> It is also recommended to set up two-factor authentication for complete security
+> It is also recommended to set up two-factor authentication and set up another panel web path for complete security

 #### Update